-- To be a rostered LHB Duty Officer and be on call for all eventualities that may occur within the harbour during the period of the duty period. - To maintain and replace Board pontoons and jetties. - To maintain Board vessels, vehicles and buildings. - To recruit, train and direct Duty Officer and Patrol staff in the management of safety and navigation within of the harbour..
+- To be a rostered LHB Duty Officer and be on call for all eventualities that may occur within the harbour during the duty period. - To recruit, train and direct Duty Officer and Patrol staff in the management of safety and navigation within of the harbour.